The 6 P’s: A Framework For Starting Any New Project

-If you’re a professional within the oil and gas industry, you’re likely to have seen the rising number of discussions around the skills shortage and talent gap.
+If you’re a professional within the oil and gas industry, you’re likely to have seen much discussions around the skills shortage and talent gap, the problem critical to the future of each organization.
 Alongside important measures like incorporating proper succession planning and mentorship programmes, it’s clear the industry needs to work together to ensure knowledge and strategies are passed down to the younger generation.

 It may seem an obvious start, but understanding the real purpose behind your new project is an important first step in making it a success.

 It’s not enough to simply say ‘I’m doing this because of X’, since this is too top level.
 Instead, we can use the ‘why x 3’ approach – a method that helps you to really understand the root cause behind why you want to do a project.

 A young professional in the oil industry has decided to start a new knowledge share program in her department.
 She plans to invite employees from outside of her team to a 30-minute talk once a month, detailing what the department has been working on.